Dental Crown Bethesda MD

 How do I care for my dental crown?

-Your dental crown’s health can be maintained with standard oral hygiene routines and preventative care appointments with your dentist.
-The crown can be brushed and flossed just as a natural tooth is.
+You can maintain the health of your dental crown with standard oral hygiene routines and preventative care appointments with your dentist.
+You must brush and floss around the crown just like you would a natural tooth.

 Can I get cavities in my dental crown?

 The material of a dental crown itself can’t decay or develop an infection.
 But it’s important to remember that you still have natural tooth structure under the dental crown.
-If your crown is not applied properly, food and debris can get under it, impacting the tooth structure underneath.
+If your dentist does not apply the crown properly, food and debris can get under it, impacting the tooth structure underneath.
 It’s especially crucial that you’re brushing and flossing thoroughly.
 If you notice your crown is loose or doesn’t seem to fit correctly, call us to schedule a checkup.

 What should and shouldn’t I do after getting a dental crown?